AdobeDocs/experience-manager-65.fr-FR/help/assets/managing-assets-touch-ui.md

 Vous pouvez également choisir de n’imprimer que les annotations ou l’état de révision.

-To print the annotations and review status, click the **[!UICONTROL Print]** icon and follow the instructions in the wizard.
-L’icône **[!UICONTROL Imprimer]** ne s’affiche dans la barre d’outils que lorsque la ressource est associée à au moins une annotation ou un état de révision.
+To print the annotations and review status, click **[!UICONTROL Print]** and follow the instructions in the wizard.
+The **[!UICONTROL Print]** option appears in the toolbar only when the asset has at least one annotation or review status assigned to it.

 1. From the [!DNL Assets] interface, open the preview page for an asset.
 1. Utilisez l’une des méthodes suivantes :